RIKEN-RCCS/lens3/doc/user-guide.md

     an administrator.
 The causes of a transition include an expiry of a pool, disabling a user account, or making a pool offline.
   * __INOPERABLE__ indicates an error state and a pool is permanently unusable.
-It has failed to run a MinIO.
+Mainly, it has failed to run a MinIO.
 This pool cannot be used and should be removed.

 ### Other Limitations